pat31718/HTMLZoomTool/README.md

 ## Licence
+It's totally open source freeware, enjoy it.<br>
+This sofeware follow MIT LICENSE.
-It's totally open source freeware, enjoy it.<br>If you have any question, feel free to contact me.<br>
+If you have any question, feel free to contact me.<br>

 Patrick Chiang<br>pat31718+github@gmail.com